GilsonLabUCSD/pAPRika/docs/api.rst

 API
 ===
-This page provides links to the documentation for classes and modules available in *pAPRika*.
+This page provides links to the documentation for classes and modules available in `paprika`.

 * :doc:`source/align`
 * :doc:`source/analysis`